A career as a jewellery designer enables you to combine your creative talent and business skills with hands-on crafting ability

 Joining a professional body can help your professional development and is a good way to meet and make contact with established designers.
 Some key organisations include:

 - Association for Contemporary Jewellery

 - The National Association of Jewellers

+There may be opportunities for jewellery designers to move into other areas such as fashion design or retail selling or buying.
 It's also possible to work for galleries or, with further training, teach in further or higher education.
 Opportunities in silversmithing may be possible if you're prepared to learn additional skills.